Professor of Polish and Russian Studies

 Tending Andersland: The Vocation of Feliks Konarski and Nina Olenska, 1942-1990.
 Poles and the Polish Diaspora in North America.
 Emigration Museum, Gdynia, Poland.
 September 21, 2017 - September 22, 2017

 The Lopek Dancing: The Jewish Foundations of Kabaret Literacki, 1919-1939.
-Presentation of Volume 31, POLIN series in Polish-Jewish Studies.
+Book launch of Volume 31, POLIN series in Polish-Jewish Studies.
 The Institute for Polish-Jewish Studies and the Embassy of the Republic of Poland.
 January 29, 2019

 Comrades versus Flappers: How the Bolshevik Revolution Rolled Over Women's Lives, Liberty, and Pursuit of Happiness.
 Revolutionary World, 1917 and Beyond.
 West Virginia University, Slavic Studies.
 December 4, 2017